chaoskagami/corbenik/README.txt

  * Block NIM updates
  * Region free HOME
  * RO signature fix

+If you're using the reboot hook, you might want these:

+ * AGB Patches
+ * TWL Patches

 If you're on 11.0, you also want these: